PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

 Linux users require a few other dependencies.
 Install them using apt-get (this example is for Ubuntu 16.04):

-`apt-get install --yes python3-cffi libssl-dev libffi-dev python3-dev`
+`apt-get install --yes avahi-utils python3-cffi libssl-dev libffi-dev python3-dev`

 ### Uninstalling old versions